 When you move to a new home, you are most likely to be carrying a whole lot of stuff with you.
 Now, you may transport all your stuff on your own, however, this may lead to irreparable or irreversible damage to your belongings and your vehicle.

-Both service providers offer moving services that may, or may not, include the packing and unpacking of your stuff and the loading and unloading of your stuff into their vehicle, among many others.
+Both service providers offer moving services that may, or may not, include the packing and unpacking of your stuff, loading and unloading of your stuff, moving your furniture into their vehicle, among many others.